 “Life was about reaching the next step, the next goal, the next dream.
 If I stopped, where would I end up?”—from Back to the Stars by Agay Llanera

-In a nutshell: If you’ve been wanting to try something local and something romantic, Promdi Heart‘s got you.
-This romance anthology set in different Philippine provinces is sure to spark the wander&lust in you.—KB MENIADO
+tl;dr: If you’ve been wanting to try something local and something romantic, Promdi Heart‘s got you.
+This romance anthology set in different Philippine provinces is sure to spark the wander&lust in you.—KB Meniado

 Get a copy: Amazon